tytydraco/yessleep/out/My_brother_was_murdered_when_I_was_nine_years_old_So_HOW_is_he_sitting_on_my_bed.md

 Clee.

 I skipped over the other two, my gaze finding the last one.

 Closed eyes, lips pressed into a peaceful smile.

+His hair had been savagely cut, and it looked so *wrong*..

+Jem would never let his hair get so messy.

-His hair had been savagely cut.
-I started forwards, trembling, whispering, my brother’s name choking my throat.
+I started forwards, trembling, whispering, my brother’s name.

 The worst part is, I don't remember any blood.